 Operating Surface

-He serves as the publicly registered point of contact for AS210952, with authority limited to managing the registry objects via RIPE NCC authentication.
+He serves as the publicly registered point of contact for AS210952, with authority limited to managing the registry entities via RIPE NCC authentication.
 The role implies responsibility for administrative and technical queries, but there is no confirmation that he owns or operates the autonomous system or any associated infrastructure.

 Registry contacts anchor accountability for network resources; changes in Nielsen’s status could indicate shifts in AS210952 stewardship, abandonment, or transfer.
 For an AS with no current routes, he represents a dormant but potentially critical node in the operational trust chain for future peering and abuse resolution.